beiatrix/beiatrix/src/config/projects/mobileChat.md

   </div>
 </div>

-Referencing the product requirements document and my architecture document, I created a Jira epic and populated it with tickets.
-Then, I worked with the team to prioritize, assign story points, and delegate the tasks.
+Referring to both the product requirements document and my architecture plan, I created a Jira epic and populated it with tickets.
+I then worked with the team to prioritize tasks, assign story points, and delegate responsibilities.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"